HAWHHCalendarBot/study-website-stalker/sites/de-haw-hamburg-en-study-degree-courses-a-z-study-courses-in-detail-course-courses-show-information-engineering-Studierende.md

  T +49.40.428 75-9898
 [studierendensekretariat (at) haw-hamburg (dot) de](#)

- Contact us with your questions about applications and admissions (currently inactive)
+ Contact us with your questions about applications and admissions

 **The Information Point is open at the following times:**
  Monday–Thursday: 10:00 am–1:00 pm